Zylink2/Zylink2/README.md

 ## Objective

-My journey in experience of getting hacked since I was a child and curiosity of these process has led me to develop a passion for cybersecurity, and I am now eager to dive deep into this field, specifically aiming to join a Pentesting team.
+My journey in experience of getting hacked since I was a child and curiosity of these process have led me to develop a passion for cybersecurity, and I am now eager to dive deep into this field, specifically aiming to join a Pentesting team.

 ## Skills